 Interest in manifold learning for representing the topology of large, high dimensional nonlinear data sets in lower, but still meaningful dimensions for visualization and classification has grown rapidly over the past decade, and particularly in analysis of hyperspectral imagery.
 High spectral resolution and the typically continuous bands of hyperspectral image (HSI) data enable discrimination between spectrally similar targets of interest, provide capability to estimate within pixel abundances of constituents, and allow direct exploitation of absorption features in predictive models.
-The spectral response of the narrow bands is often nonlinear and includes the effects of multipath scattering, localized differences in bidirectional reflectance, and non-uniform attenuation that are often exhibited in remote sensing applications [1].
+Although hyperspectral data are typically modeled assuming that the data originate from linear stochastic processes, nonlinearities are often exhibited in the data due to the effects of multipath scattering, variations in sun-canopy-sensor geometry, nonhomogeneous composition of pixels, and attenuating properties of media.
+[1].
 Because of the dense spectral sampling of HSI data, the associated spectral information in many adjacent bands is highly correlated, resulting in much lower intrinsic dimensions spanned by the data (Fig. 1).
 Increased availability of HSI and greater access to advanced computing have motivated development of specialized methods for exploitation of nonlinear characteristics of these data.
-In this context, nonlinear manifold learning has received significant attention in recent years in this research community.
+In this context, feature selection and feature extraction approaches for dimensionality reduction have received significant attention.
+While both feature selection and extraction result in some loss of information relative to the original data, both have been demonstrated to be quite successful in the classification arena.
+While feature selection retains meaningful features for classification, the algorithms are computationally intensive and are often not robust in complex scenes.
+Alternatively, feature extraction approaches, which project the data to lower dimensional intrinsic spaces, are typically more robust to variation in spectral signatures across scenes, and most are computationally superior to optimal feature selection, although the interpretation relative to the original spectral signatures is lost.
+Both feature selection and extraction are flexible relative to the choice of the back-end classifier.